trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 ---
 ### long find(const type& searched, const sortingMethod& sorting_method, const searchingMethod& searching_method) const; (s/s)

-Sorts the vector, then finds and returns the value referred to by searched.
+Sorts the vector, then finds and returns the index of the value referred to by searched.

 Use this find() function when you want the list to be sorted beforehand to optimize the search.